graalvm/fastr-examples/README.md

-This repository contains example programs that demonstrate how to use GraalVM.
+This repository contains example programs that demonstrate use of GraalVM.